-We have audited the accompanying financial statements of the North Carolina Global TransPark Authority (the "Authority"), and its component unit as of and for the year ended June 30, 2010 and have issued our report thereon dated December 29, 2010.
+We have audited the accompanying financial statements of the North Carolina Global TransPark Authority (the "Authority"), and its component unit as of and for the year ended June 30, 2011 and have issued our report thereon dated December 29, 2011.
 We did not audit the financial statements of the North Carolina Global TransPark Foundation (the "Foundation").
 Those financial statements were audited by other auditors whose reports thereon have been furnished to us, and our opinion, insofar as it relates to the amounts included for the Foundation, is based solely on the report of the other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
 The financial statements of the Foundation were not audited in accordance with Government Auditing Standards.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

-In planning and performing our audit, we considered the Authority's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control over financial reporting.
+In planning and performing our audit, we considered the Authority's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Foundation's internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of the Authority's internal control over financial reporting.

-A deficiency in internal control exits when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
-A material weakness is a deficiency, or combination of deficiencies in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will be prevented, or detected and corrected on a timely basis.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
+A material weakness is a deficiency or combination of deficiencies in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.

-Our consideration of the internal control over financial reporting was for the limited purpose described in the first paragraph of this section and would not necessarily identify all deficiencies in internal control that might be significant deficiencies or material weaknesses.
+Our consideration of internal control was for the limited purpose described in the first paragraph and was not designed to identify all deficiencies in internal control that might be significant deficiencies or material weaknesses and, therefore, there can be no assurance that all such deficiencies have been identified.
 We did not identify any deficiencies in internal control that we consider to be material weaknesses.